ddvk/rmfakecloud/README.md

 # Breaking Changes
 - after v0.0.3 the files in `/data` will have to be manually move to the user that will be created
+- with v0.0.5 the new diff sync15 is added as an option, in order to use it modify the user with `setuser -u user -s`
+  or modify the profile and add `sync15:true`
+  a full resync will be needed (the tablet will do it), the old files are kept as they are and everying is put in a new directory

 # Installation